Royal Emerson Whitman: Later life

 Whitman retired from the army March 20, 1879.
-In later life he lived in Washington, D.C.
+In later life he lived in Washington, DC.
 There, on February 11, 1902, in her home at 1449 Massachusetts Avenue, he married Mary Miller Blood, daughter of Col. Ephraim F. and Catherine (Seymour) Miller and widow of poet Henry Ames Blood.
 On August 7, 1905, during a visit by the Whitmans to Portland, Maine, Mary was stricken with apoplexy, dying peacefully on August 8.
 Her funeral was held August 10 in New Ipswich, New Hampshire.
 Mary made large bequests in memory of her first husband and son by her first marriage, which were to be paid after the death of Col. Whitman.
-Whitman died at the age of 79 on February 12, 1913, at his residence, in Washington, D.C.
+Whitman died at the age of 79 on February 12, 1913, at his residence, in Washington, DC.
 His funeral was held February 14, 1913, at his late residence.
 He was buried at Arlington National Cemetery.